-In doing so, the application of standing orders contributes to greater public confidence in the quality of local governance and democracy in general.
+In doing so the application of standing orders contributes to greater public confidence in the quality of local governance and democracy in general.

-These standing orders have been designed specifically for local authorities, their committees, subcommittees and subordinate decision-making bodies, and local and community boards.
+These standing orders have been designed specifically for community boards and their committees and subcommittees.
 They fulfil the requirements of the Local Government Act 2002 and the Local Government Official Information and Meetings Act 1987 with regard to the conduct of meetings.

-It is mandatory that councils adopt standing order for the conduct of their meetings and the meetings of any subordinate bodies, such as committees and subcommittees (see cl.
+It is mandatory that community boards adopt standing order for the conduct of their meetings and the meetings of any subordinate bodies, such as committees and subcommittees (see cl.
 27 Schedule 7 of the Local Government Act 2002).